BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-06-12-gradle-convention-plugins.md

 There are several known solutions to this problem, such as storing versions in the root project or using a `buildSrc` script.
 But not only are some solutions bad for your build performance (see: reliance on the root project), almost all of them share an insoluble issue: tooling support.

-If you want to know when your dependencies can be upgraded, you probably either rely on your IDE to highlight your outdated dependencies, which it does by trying to look for some string that… looks like a Gradle dependency, or you rely on a tool like Renovate, which does the same thing on your CI.
+There are multiple ways to be informed when your dependencies can be upgraded.
+You can rely on your IDE to highlight your outdated dependencies, which it does by trying to look for some string that… looks like a Gradle .
+You can also rely on a tool like Renovate, which does the same thing on your CI.
 In either case, you probably could use a standard solution, where there is some kind of standard to declare your centralized dependencies, which both humans and machines can rely on consistently.

-That's why Gradle introduced the version catalog:
+To solve this problem, Gradle introduced the version catalog:

 ```toml
 [versions]